cwaniraj149/Frontend-Mentor-NFT-preview-card-component/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML
-- CSS custom properties
+- CSS
-- Flexbox
+- Resposnive

 ### What I learned